Search

 Airport lounges

-Since Copenhagen is a hub for SAS (Scandinavian Airlines), the airport’s best lounges are primarily oriented toward these premium passengers and the airline’s alliance partner guests.
-Even then, the airport isn’t really known for its great lounges.
-That’s fine, though, because the rest of the public terminal spaces are generally very pleasant.
+Since Copenhagen is a hub for SAS (Scandinavian Airlines), the best lounges are geared toward its passengers.
+To be frank, CPH isn’t really known for its mind-blowing lounges.
+That’s okay, though, because the public terminal spaces are so pleasant you won’t feel like you’re missing out.

-Meanwhile, three other lounges throughout the airport are open to Priority Pass guests or can be accessed for a one-time fee: the Aspire Lounge, Eventyr Lounge, and Carlsberg Aviator Lounge.
-I’ve been to all three of these spaces and while the lounges are pretty spartan, they can still be a comfortable place to wait out a longer layover or flight delay.
+There are three other lounges open to Priority Pass members or for a one-time fee: the Aspire Lounge, Eventyr Lounge, and Carlsberg Aviator Lounge.
+I’ve visited all three, and while they’re fairly basic, they offer a quiet spot to relax during a long layover or delay.

 Schengen area vs. non-schengen area